Support This Site

 Among the new men assigned to this squad there are,

 The aliens have overpowered law enforcement and the military so far.
 Temporary "Forward bases" have been set up at civilian airports and the order has been given to bomb Santa Monica entirely, in three hours, to stop the aliens and save the rest of Los Angeles.
-So soldiers are being flown in (the aliens, though arriving from space, appear to be land-based only, no air support), in the hopes of evacuating the last of the humans trapped behind enemy lines.
+So soldiers are being flown in (the aliens, though arriving from space, appear at first to be land-based only, no air support), in the hopes of evacuating the last of the humans trapped behind enemy lines.

 SSG.
 Nantz and his squad face one set-back after the next in battling the thin, stringy aliens, and the action stays tense and only lets up to build suspense.
 BATTLE: LOS ANGELES is a Knock-Down, Drag-Out, Kick-Ass movie with a Balls-to-the-Wall ethos.
 And once you see it, you'll realize that my alliteration fits.